Skip to main content

 • Diesel engines/equipment between 25 and 750 horsepower

-• Stationary Diesel Agricultural Engines (Tier 1 and Tier 2 diesel engine repowers, conversion to electric motors, limited opportunities for Tier 0)
+• Stationary Diesel Agricultural Engines (limited opportunities for Tier 1 and Tier 2 diesel engine repowers, conversion to electric motors, limited opportunities for Tier 0)

 • Agricultural off-road equipment repower, retrofit, or replacements